 The ultimate design for Redmond Way and Cleveland St will feature two-way travel lanes from 160th Ave NE to Avondale Way with street parking on both sides.
 Redmond Way will be designed to carry the majority of vehicular traffic as the main arterial for the downtown area and will have a center turn lane, while Cleveland St will be designated as Redmond’s “signature” main street.

-The City sequentially constructed new downtown roadway connections over the past several years as part of the staged implementation of the Downtown East/West Corridor Study (DEWCS).
+Over the past several years, the City sequentially constructed new downtown roadway connections as part of the staged implementation of the Downtown East/West Corridor Study (DEWCS).
 These include Bear Creek Parkway, 161st Ave NE, 164th Ave NE and the Cleveland Streetscape.
 The Couplet Conversion project is the final phase, reinforcing downtown Redmond as an economically healthy, people-friendly place, enhanced by the movement of pedestrians, bikes, cars, and a diversity of businesses.